All Collections

 Updated over a week ago

 Two-factor authentication (2FA) strengthens authentication with an additional layer of security that requires presenting an extra piece of evidence (the factor) to an authentication mechanism of a website or application.
-To obtain that factor, a third-party authenticator (TPA) provides a random code that changes frequently.
-This random and temporary code is also known as One Time Password (OTP).
+To obtain that factor, you can use an authenticator like Google Authenticator, 1Password, Authy, or Microsoft Authenticator, which provides a random code that changes frequently.
+This random and temporary code is called a Time-based One-time Password (TOTP).

 1. Obtain information on the 2FA configuration of the website or application.